mrliusu/learngit/readme.txt

 two
 three
 create a branch is quikly.

-this is branch from master.

-this is branch feat.
+dev dev dev dev

-this is no-ff branch dev.
+this is test branch